material-components/material-components-web/packages/mdc-textfield/helper-text/README.md

 <div class="mdc-text-field-helper-text" aria-hidden="true">helper text</div>
 ```

-> NOTE: Place this inside `.mdc-text-field-helper-line` element which is a immediate sibling of `.mdc-text-field`.
+> NOTE: Place this inside `.mdc-text-field-helper-line` element which is an immediate sibling of `.mdc-text-field`.

 ### Styles